Professor Michele Bombardieri

 Email: email@example.comTelephone: +44(0) 20 7882 5890

-Michele Bombardieri is Reader in Immuno-Rheumatology (HCC) at the Centre for Experimental Medicine and Rheumatology.
+Michele Bombardieri is Professor of Immuno-Rheumatology (HCC) at the Centre for Experimental Medicine and Rheumatology.
 Professor Bombardieri graduated at Catholic University of Rome and completed his specialist Rheumatology training with Prof Valesini at University of Rome “La Sapienza”.
 Since 2003 he joined Prof Pitzalis’ group at Kings College London where he completed his PhD in Experimental Rheumatology in 2007 with support from a Clinical Research Fellowship from the Arthritis Research Campaign (now Arthritis Research UK).
-In 2007 he relocated to the William Harvey Research Institute at Queen Mary University of London as part of the new Centre for Experimental Medicine and Rheumatology.
+In 2007 he relocated to the William Harvey Research Institute at Queen Mary University of London as part of the Centre for Experimental Medicine and Rheumatology.
 He held an ARUK Clinician Scientist Fellowship until 2010 when he was awarded an NIHR “new blood” senior clinical lectureship.

 Post-doctoral fellows: Dr Elisa Astorri, Dr Emanuela Carlotti, Dr Elisa Corsiero, Dr Cristina Croia, Dr Nikola Lepse, Dr Davide Lucchesi, Dr William Murray-Brown, Dr Vidalba Rocher-Ros